You might be just starting your eCommerce store or have already been running your store for the last few months.

 So you need to optimize the shopping experience for your customers and include them landing on your home page to post-purchase.

-- Provide excellent mobile experience to your customer when they visit your store through mobile devices.
+- Provide an excellent mobile experience to your customer when they visit your store through mobile devices.

-- Sending personalized coupons for your existing customers
+- Sending personalized coupons to your existing customers

 - Send a hand-written thank you note to your regular customers